 - The concrete base can interfere with drainage in the area around the wall (our designs help mitigate this issue)

-Natural stone walls are made of rock either in its original shape or cut into blocks.
-Walls made from rock retaining its original shape are generally broken into two categories by size: rubble walls, and boulder walls.
+Natural stone walls are made of rock in its original shape or cut into blocks.
+Walls made from rocks retaining their original shape are generally broken into two categories by size: rubble walls and boulder walls.
 These walls typically do not use a base, although they may be laid on a layer of gravel.

 - Attractive and natural in appearance

-- Some are heavy enough to hold back significant amount of weight
+- Some are heavy enough to hold back a significant amount of weight

 - Uncut stone is typically a relatively cheap building material